Libbum/Odyssey-js/README.md

 # Odyssey
 A Photoblog of my adventures.

-Uses a modified [chromatic.js](https://github.com/crispymtn/chromatic.js) gallery, with maps and other interactivity powered [D3.js](http://d3js.org/).
+Uses a heavily modified [chromatic.js](https://github.com/crispymtn/chromatic.js) gallery, with maps and other interactivity powered [D3.js](http://d3js.org/).
 A Python script builds the manifest of files needed in the gallery array; menus and trip/city information have [Node.js](https://nodejs.org) build scripts.

 All of this essentially becomes a static site generator that simply rsyncs to my VPS.

+The starting point I used as a base came from Read Only by html5up.net | @n33co, released under CCA 3.0.
+Almost none of that exists now apart from a chunk of the sass and a very small amount of javascript.
+The rest of the code I've put under MIT.
+If you'd like to use my images please get in contact.
+I won't charge anything; but I'd like to know where and how you're planning to use them.

 ## TODO